ustera/dialect-identification/README.md

-# dialect-identification
+# Development of a System for Classification Russian Dialectal Speech
-Repository for Master's Thesis on Russian dialect identification
+Master's Thesis, Ekaterina Zalivina